hmcts/ops-runbooks/SAS Token/README.md

 ## Generating the token

-Navigate to the storage account and open 'Shared Access signature'.
-Select the level of permission required, be sure to select your allowed resource types, set the expiry date, and include the allowed ip address.
-From here, securely pass the details to the requester and confirm token is working.
+Navigate to the storage account and open `Shared Access signature`.
+Select the level of permission required, be sure to select your allowed resource types and permissions, set the expiry date, and include the allowed IP address.
+After creating the token, ensure you copy the `Connection String` and the `SAS Token` shown on screen, securely pass these to the requester using something like pwpush.com.

+## Whitelist IP

+In the same storage account navigate to Networking > Firewall and add the required IP, ensuring you click save after adding, and then confirm the token is working.